raindog308/sectorgen/README.md

 ![sectorgen logo](https://github.com/raindog308/sectorgen/blob/main/art/sectorgen_github.png "sectorgen")

+# sectorgen
-# sectorgen: full-featured sector maps for roleplaying games
+## full-featured sector maps for roleplaying games

 sectorgen generates 8x10 space sector hex maps.
 These are similar to the classic Traveller-style maps we all know and love, but with a different emphasis.